tonymitchell/tonymitchell/_posts/2022-05-20-wsl-avr-tips-and-tricks.md

 > ```

-## WSL Make enhancements
+## #4.
+WSL Make enhancements

-Some text
+We can build the smart device attachment into a Makefile target and call it from your flash target automatically.
+Now you don't have to worry about usbip at all.

 ```makefile
 #